faisalmemon/ios-crash-dump-analysis-book/examples/icdab_wrap_ios/NilOptionalUnwrap.md

 If we did not explicitly create an object, and we did not have ownership passed to us, we should not shorten the lifecycle of the object we are passed.

 In our `icdab_wrap` example we have a parent screen, and we can tap into a child screen that has a large image of Pluto.
 The image is downloaded from the Internet.
-When that screen is left, and the original screen visited the code tries to reduce memory by letting go of the memory associated with the image.
+When that screen is left, and the original screen is visited the code tries to reduce memory by letting go of the memory associated with the image.

-There is a separate argument about whether such a image clean up strategy is helpful or desirable.
-A profiling tool should be used to inform us when to try to economise our memory footprint.
+There is a separate argument about whether such an image clean up strategy is helpful or desirable.
+A profiling tool should be used to inform us when to try to economize our memory footprint.

 Our code has a bug:
 ```